Liberal Alliance (Denmark): Vanopslagh leadership (2019–present)

+Vanopslagh at a press conference with leaders of other right-wing parties: Mona Juul, Inger Støjberg and Morten Messerschmidt.

 On 9 June 2019, Alex Vanopslagh became the new leader of the Liberal Alliance with MP Simon Emil Ammitzbøll-Bille leaving the LA on 23 October attributing political disagreements as the reason.
 At the 2021 local elections, LA achieved its first ever mayor with LA candidate Emil Blücher becoming mayor in Solrød Municipality.
 During the election campaign to the 2022 general election, the party ran on a campaign called Du kan godt roughly translating to 'You can' or 'Yes, you can'.
 Furthermore, Vanopslagh managed to acquire a large following on the social media platform TikTok especially engaging younger voters.
 At that election, the party received its best ever result receiving 7.9% equal to 14 seats making it the joint fifth-largest party in the Folketing alongside the Denmark Democrats.
 Following the formation of the SVM government, the LA is currently in opposition.
 On 17 January 2024, Pernille Vermund, the former leader of New Right, announced that she had joined the party.

+In the 2025 Danish local elections, the party enjoyed its best result ever in a local election, gaining a second mayoral title, and increasing its amount of councillors by over 13 times.
+In the 2026 general election, the party received its best ever result, winning 16 seats and 9.4% of the vote.